-Isn’t it frustrating to just have finished a lesson, with all students now working on task when after a few moments, you see a hand raised or a student walking towards you?
+It’s frustrating to have just finished a lesson and then see after a few moments a hand raised or a student walking towards you.

-Then you hear that dreaded phrase, “I’m done!
+Then you hear the dreaded phrase, “I’m done!
 What do I do now?”

-By using these engaging early finisher activities, your students will never again wonder what to do next.
+By using this list of engaging fast-finisher activities, your students will never again wonder what to do next.

-Your classroom management just got a bit better and your stress level lowered.
+Your classroom management system just got a bit better and your stress level lowered.

 Early Finisher Activities